New Jersey Bus Accident Lawyers

 How long does it take to resolve a bus accident case?

 The timeline varies depending on the complexity of the case, severity of injuries, and whether the case settles or goes to trial.
-Simple cases may resolve in months, while complex cases involving severe injuries or multiple parties can take several years to fully resolve.
+Simple cases may resolve in months, while complex bus accident cases involving severe injuries or multiple parties can take several years to fully resolve.

 -